Horizon-Private-Server/horizon-wiki/getting-online/pcsx2/detailed_setup.md

 <details>
 <summary>Click here to expand/collapse details.</summary>

-Users have created various custom textures for PCSX2.
-Some textures are upscaled UI textures that allow in-game text and objects like weapon icons to appear in higher resolution.
-For UYA/R & C 3, community members have also created custom map and skin textures which are explained more [here](/up-your-arsenal/textures.md).
+Users have created upscaled UI textures for PCSX2.
+These textures allow in-game text and objects like weapon icons to appear in higher resolution.

 #### Texture Setup

 Some set up is required to use the texture packs.
 There are some initial setup steps that only have to be performed once, and "as-needed" setup to add and remove the chosen textures.

 [Click here](https://www.youtube.com/watch?v=DeIxdx_K-Bg) for a rough video tutorial, or read on for written directions.
-NOTE: The video does not show steps 7 and 8 in the written instructions below.
-Please be sure to set the "Mipmapping" setting to "Basic (Generated Mipmaps)" as mentioned below.

 ##### First Time Setup
 This section only needs to be done once.